vmware-archive/wasm-languages/rust/wasi-hello-world/README.md

 # Rust hello world with WASI

-This example displays a simple hello world in the console with [WASI](https://wasi.dev/).
+This sample displays a simple hello world in the console with [WASI](https://wasi.dev/).

-You can build the example locally with:
+You can build the sample locally with:

 ```
 cargo build --target wasm32-wasi --release